krishnagupta/uprise-interview-challenge-booking/README.md

 - EndDate

-Return all the events between given StartDate & EndDate
+Return all the booked time slots display the start and end time of each slot

 ## UI